Red cabbage

+Composition

 Nutrition

 Cooked red cabbage is 91% water, 7% carbohydrates, 1% protein, and contains negligible fat (table).
 It has a high content of vitamin C and vitamin K, containing 44% and 72%, respectively, of the Daily Value (DV) per 100-gram amount, and is a moderate source of vitamin B6 (17% DV) (table).

 Phytochemicals

 Red cabbage phytochemicals include sulforaphane and other glucosinolates.